CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Related Work

-\paragraph{Autoregressive Video Generation.} An alternative line of work decomposes video frames into image tokens, shifting the generative task from producing full frames to predicting sequences of tokens.
-Many approaches in this direction adopt quantized tokens, typically following paradigms such as next-token prediction~\citep{yan2021videogpt, hong2022cogvideo, sun2024autoregressive, wang2024loong, wang2024emu3, jin2024video} or masked generative modeling~\citep{gupta2022maskvit, yu2023magvit, yu2023language, bruce2024genie, wang2024worlddreamer, villegas2022phenaki}.
-However, as observed by~\citet{yu2023language}, these paradigms rely on carefully designed and trained VQ-VAEs~\citep{van2017neural, esser2021taming}, which inevitably introduce quantization errors.
-Inspired by Masked Autoregressive Models (MAR)~\citep{li2024autoregressive, Fan2024FluidSA}, a growing body of work—including NOVA~\citep{deng2024autoregressive}, VideoMAR~\citep{yu2025videomar}, and MAGI~\citep{zhou2025taming}—adapts MAR to video generation.
-These methods operate by masking image tokens within frames and training the model to recover them while leveraging historical frame context.
+An alternative line of work decomposes video frames into image tokens, shifting the generative task from producing full frames to predicting sequences of tokens.
+Many approaches in this direction adopt quantized tokens, typically following paradigms such as next-token prediction~\cite{yan2021videogpt, hong2022cogvideo, sun2024autoregressive, wang2024loong, wang2024emu3, jin2024video} or masked generative modeling~\cite{gupta2022maskvit, yu2023magvit, yu2023language, bruce2024genie, wang2024worlddreamer, villegas2022phenaki}.
+However, as observed by Yu \etal.~\cite{yu2023language}, these paradigms rely on carefully designed and trained VQ-VAEs~\cite{van2017neural, esser2021taming}, which inevitably introduce quantization errors.
+Inspired by Masked Autoregressive Models (MAR)~\cite{li2024autoregressive, Fan2024FluidSA}, a growing body of work—representative works including NOVA~\cite{deng2024autoregressive}, VideoMAR~\cite{yu2025videomar}, and MAGI~\cite{zhou2025taming}—adapts MAR to video generation, which directly generate continuous image tokens and achieve remarkable generation performance.